Presque Isle State Park: Modern era and state park

 In 1908, Erie started building a waterworks on Presque Isle to provide fresh water for the city.
 Water from Lake Erie was pumped into two reservoirs on the peninsula, where particulates in the water were allowed to settle, removing them from the lake water.
-After treatment, the water flowed into the waterlines of the city.
-In 1917 a pumphouse powered by a steam engine was built: this pumped the water from one basin into the other, then across Presque Isle Bay to Erie.
+After treatment, the water flowed into the city's water supply lines.
+In 1917, a pumphouse powered by a steam engine was built, which pumped water from one basin into the other, then across Presque Isle Bay to Erie.
 This system of supplying drinking water for Erie operated until 1949.
-The pumphouse is now used for zebra mussel control and as a concession stand for bicycle and quadracycle-rentals within the state park.
+The pumphouse is now used for zebra mussel control and as a concession stand for bicycle and quadracycle rentals within the state park.

 As Pennsylvania's only surf beach, the Presque Isle beaches were already a popular attraction when the state legislature authorized the creation of the "Pennsylvania State Park at Erie" in May 1921.
 Oversight was given to the new "State Park and Harbor Commission of Erie", including local representation, instead of to the state Department of Forests and Waters.
 Presque Isle quickly became the most popular state park in Pennsylvania.
 Presque Isle was an early example of locating state parks near cities, a trend that would become prevalent statewide only in the 1960s.

 The first paved road was built in the park in 1924, and today 13 mi of roads run through the park.
 Pennsylvania Route 832 is the main road into the park, and is subsequently known as Peninsula Drive.
 Presque Isle has been referred to as "Peninsula State Park".
 The Perry Monument in the park was constructed in 1926 near Misery Bay and the burials in Graveyard Pond.

-By 1937 official state publications were referring to the park as "Presque Isle State Park", and that same year it led the state park system with 1.4 million visitors.
+By 1937, official state publications were referring to the park as "Presque Isle State Park", and that same year, it led the state park system with 1.4 million visitors.
 In the 1950s the peninsula was enlarged to accommodate new roads and parking, using 3 e6yd2 of sand dredged from the interior of the peninsula.
 The resulting basin became the current marina.
 Other new facilities included three modern bath houses built in 1957.
-That same year Gull Point (at the eastern end of the peninsula) was named a nature preserve by the state.
+That same year, Gull Point (at the eastern end of the peninsula) was named a nature preserve by the state.